 Make your way up the World’s largest dinosaur

-Tyra, as they call her, does stand at 26.3 meters (86 ft) tall though.
+Just in case you were wondering… No, this is not a real dinosaur! πΒ Tyra, as they call her, does stand at 26.3 meters (86 ft) tall though.
 The dino is made from steel and fibreglass and is more or less a kids’ attraction – but it’s still a must-do while you’re here.

-Have Indian at Sam’s Kitchen for dinner
+Have Indian at Samβs Kitchen for dinner

-Sam’s Kitchen is a little Indian restaurant tucked away just outside of the main streets in Drumheller and they make some of the best Indian food we’ve had in Alberta.
+Weβre not kidding when we say Drumheller has a lot of delicious restaurants.
+Samβs Kitchen is a little Indian restaurant tucked away just outside of the main streets in Drumheller and they make some of the best Indian food we’ve had in Alberta.

-The food is fabulous and you can’t go wrong with whatever you choose from the menu – and the portions are huge!
-It’s a great dinner spot especially if you’re looking for something tasty and filling.
+The food is fabulous and you canβt go wrong with whatever you choose from the menu β and the portions are huge!
+Itβs a great dinner spot especially if youβre looking for something tasty and filling.

 Evening in Drumheller

-After you enjoy a delicious dinner at one of Drumheller’s gems you can decide between a few fun evening activities!
+After you enjoy a delicious dinner at one of Drumhellerβs gems you can decide between a few fun evening activities!
+Drumheller is still a small town so the nightlife in Drumheller isnβt huge β but that doesn’t mean there isnβt stuff going on.Β

+If you didnβt get a chance to visit Valley Brewing the night before, weβd recommend checking it out at least for a pint or a flight.
 Another awesome option is you can check what is playing at the Napier Theater.
-It’s a small locally owned theater that is open a few times a week with one movie option!
+Itβs a small locally owned theater that is open a few times a week with one movie option!

 They often have some sort of event or theme going on so it depends on what time of year you visit Drumheller.
+Lastly, thereβs also Summer @ The Plaza which, yes, only takes place during the summer.
+Every single weekend thereβs live music at the plaza downtown (1-minute walk from Valley Brewing).Β Itβs a little outdoor area with chairs and a gazebo.

-There’s a different singer every weekend and it’s all by donations only.
-So it’s free to listen and enjoy the music and once it’s finished you can leave a tip if you like!
+It’s super cute!
+Thereβs a different singer every weekend and itβs all by donations only.
+So itβs free to listen and enjoy the music and once itβs finished you can leave a tip if you like!Β You can find the exact location of The Plaza here.

 Day 3: Adventures and a taste of Drumheller